atet/sql/README.md

 ## Epilogue

-* Don't be discouraged: Professionals that work with data often spend more time munging/wrangling data than they do performing statistical analyses.
+* Don't be discouraged: Professionals that work with data often spend more time munging/wrangling data than they do performing statistical analyses
    * You can read about organizing, cleaning, and manipulating data (a.k.a. "munging" or "wrangling") here: [https://en.wikipedia.org/wiki/Data_wrangling](https://en.wikipedia.org/wiki/Data_wrangling)
-* _Really, don't be discouraged_: If you are just using SQL as a means to an end, know that there are highly-paid professionals that their primary responsibility is optimizing SQL queries.
+* _Really, don't be discouraged_: If you are just using SQL as a means to an end, know that there are highly-paid professionals that their primary responsibility is optimizing SQL queries
    * Check out: [https://www.google.com/search?q=SQL+Query+Optimization+Engineer+Jobs](https://www.google.com/search?q=SQL+Query+Optimization+Engineer+Jobs)

 [Back to Top](#table-of-contents)